Department: Office of the Principal

 We currently have a number of projects that are using a combination of naturally occurring disease models, alongside more traditional models and in vitro techniques to investigate the molecular mechanisms of disease.
 These include:

 3) Tasmanian Devil Facial Tumour Disease Tasmanian Devil Facial Tumour Disease is a schwann cell derived cancer that is decimating the Tasmanian Devil population.
-We are collaborating with colleagues at the University of Tasmania (UTAS) and Southampton University UK to identify gene mutations that are driving metastasis in this disease.
-We are interested in how gene that are known to be involved in immune system function might be directly driving cell migration.
+We are collaborating with colleagues at the University of Tasmania (UTAS) and Southampton University UK to identify signalling pathways that are driving metastasis in this disease.
+We are interested in how genes that are known to be involved in cell migration in the embryo might also be involved in driving cell migration in this disease.

 We are offering BSc and MSc projects in all of these areas so contact us for further information.
-Prospective PhD students are also encouraged to contact us for further information
+Prospective MRes and PhD students are also encouraged to contact us for further information

 Thompson IR, Mirczuk SM, Smith L, Lessey AJ, Simbi B, Sunters A, Baxter GF, Lipscomb VJ, McGonnell IM, Wheeler-Jones CP, Roberson M, Mukherjee A, McArdle CA, Fowkes RC.
 Molecular and pharmacological characterization of particulate guanylyl cyclases in GH3 somatolactotropes.
 Cell.
 Tiss.
 Res.
 (In press).